Governance

 Matters Reserved Specifically for the Board

-Our executive officers, currently Mr Guldstrand, Mr Patel and Mr Fawcett, are appointed by, and serve at the discretion of, our board of directors.
+Our executive officers, currently Mr Guldstrand, Mr Patel and Mr Andresen, are appointed by, and serve at the discretion of, our board of directors.
 There is no family relationship among any of our directors or executive officers.

 The Board has a formal schedule of matters reserved that can only be decided by the Board.
 The key matters reserved are the consideration and approval of: